Lord Alfred Douglas: Later life

 Harold Nicolson described his impression of Douglas after meeting him at a lunch party in 1936:

 There is a little trace of his good looks left.
 His nose has assumed a curious beaklike shape, his mouth has twisted into shapes of nervous irritability, and his eyes, although still blue, are yellow and bloodshot.
 He makes nervous and twitching movements with freckled and claw-like hands.
 He stoops slightly and drags a leg.
 Yet behind this appearance of a little, cross, old gentleman flits the shape of a young man of the 'nineties, with little pathetic sunshine-flashes of the 1893 boyishness and gaiety.
 I had fully expected the self-pity, suspicion and implied irritability, but I had not foreseen that there would be any remnant of merriment and boyishness.
 Obviously the great tragedy of his life has scarred him deeply.
 He talked very frankly about his marriage and about his son, who is in a home at Northampton.

-Professor, tattoo artist and pornographer Samuel Steward wrote in his diary that he met Lord Alfred Douglas when Douglas was 67; Steward was 27.
-Douglas professed that he was beyond "sins of the flesh," yet he ended up in bed with Steward.
-Douglas claimed that Wilde and he did little more than kiss and find other men for each other.

 Douglas's only child, Raymond, was diagnosed in 1927, at the age of 24, with schizoaffective disorder and entered St Andrew's Hospital, a mental institution.
 Though decertified and discharged after five years, he suffered another breakdown and returned to the hospital.
 In February 1944, when his mother died of a cerebral haemorrhage at the age of 70, Raymond was able to attend her funeral, and in June he was again decertified.
-His conduct rapidly deteriorated, and he again returned to St Andrew's in November, where he stayed until his death on 10 October 1964.
+His conduct rapidly deteriorated, and in November he again returned to St Andrew's, where he stayed until his death on 10 October 1964.